isabelacmor/talks/README.md

 ### Speaker bio

-Isabela is a software engineer at Microsoft, building a design system and component library to bring coherence to internal products.
-Previously at Google and various startups, she's found her home wearing many hats at Microsoft - from engineering, to design work, to community support and outreach.
+Isabela is a lead software engineer at Disney, helping build the future of Disney streaming services.
+Previously at Microsoft, Google, and various startups, she's focused her career in building delightful and accessible user-focused products.

-Isabela loves the intersection of code, design, and tooling, focusing on empowering the community to create beautiful, usable, and accessible products.
+Isabela loves the intersection of code, design, and tooling.
+Her goal is to empower the community to create user-focused experiences by connecting the dots across these areas.

 You can find her on [Twitter](https://twitter.com/isabelacmor), posting about mechanical keyboards, plants, and the web.

 [Headshot](https://github.com/isabelacmor/talks/blob/master/headshot.jpeg)